matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 # MSC2448: Using BlurHash as a Placeholder for Matrix Media

-[BlurHash](https://blurha.sh) is a compact representation of a placeholder for an image (or the frame of a video).
+[BlurHash](https://blurha.sh) is a compact representation of a placeholder for an image (or a frame of video).
 Currently in Matrix, clients must display a placeholder image in the message timeline while a piece of media is loading.
 Some clients, such as Element, simply display an empty space.